Meaning-infused grammar: Gradient Acceptability Shapes the Geometric Representations of Constructions in LLMs: Conclusion and future directions

 \section{Conclusion and future directions}

-This current work demonstrates that the geometry of an LLM's internal representations directly reflects the graded function-infused acceptability of linguistic constructions.
+The current work demonstrates that the geometry of an LLM's internal representations directly reflects the graded function-infused bias toward one or another linguistic construction, where biases are recognized to be conditioned on lexical and functional factors.
 We have shown that the model's representations of constructions are systematically organized by their distinctiveness.
-This work bridges the gap between the theoretical principles of the usage-based constructionist approach and the empirical realities of modern NLP, suggesting that LLMs learn a rich, dynamic, and meaning-infused model of grammar that is highly compatible with a constructionist perspective.
+This work bridges the gap between the theoretical principles of the usage-based constructionist approach and the empirical realities of modern NLP, suggesting that LLMs learn a rich, dynamic, and meaning-infused model of grammar.
 Our findings open a promising new direction for future work; we are currently using these geometric insights to guide an investigation aimed at isolating the specific computational circuit(s) within the model that are responsible for encoding verb bias in the dative alternation, using tools like causal mediation analysis from Mechanistic Interpretability.